 national certified school social workertm

-National certification for school social workers centers around the nine (9) competencies associated with the National School Social Work Model.
+National certification for school social workers (NCSSW) centers around the nine (9) competencies associated with the National School Social Work Model.
 The national certification competencies were derived from the Practice Features in the National School Social Work Practice Model.
 The performance indicators were developed by a diverse team of school social work professionals and academics representing all regions of SSWAA.
 The portfolio for national certification underwent further validation through public review (October 2017) and SSWAA Delegate Assembly review (July 2018).
 SSWAA Board approval of the document was obtained in December 2018.
 National Certification launched in April of 2021 and applications are being accepted.
 Portfolios will be evaluated by experts in the field that have worked and/or taught in the field of school social work.
 The evaluators have completed a training and have been normed in the evaluation process.

 Please consider the following requirements before registering for National Certification.
 Applications will be reviewed to ensure that each candidate meets the following requirements: